trevorbox/service-mesh-patterns/ossm-2.1/secure-ingressgateway-mtls/README.md

 By using mutual TLS, we can also create an [AuthorizationPolicy](./helm/nginx-echo-headers-istio/templates/authorizationpolicy-nginx-echo-headers.yaml) to verify the Common Names of certificates.
 An [EnvoyFilter](./helm/nginx-echo-headers-istio/templates/envoyfilter-subject-peer-certificate-header.yaml) is also required since widlcard values in the rule matching logic is limited on AuthorizationPolicies see [authorization-policy/#Rule](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Rule) from the docs.

+## Concepts for authn/z with mtls

+TLS authentication occurs when the cert chain can be trusted.
+It is not possible to trust an individual intermediate CA for authentication, since the rootCA must also be trusted in order to complete the chain.
+In order to trust the client certificate chain, an mTLS gateway should only trust the rootCA (and thus trust any intermediate CAs as well).
+Clients can send their workload and intermediate certificates, excluding the rootCA, to complete the chain for the mTLS gateway to authenticate.

+After authentication works, you can authorize a workload certificate's Common Name.
+This is possible because the client presents its own certificate but you need a header or some other way to pass the workload's common name to the next service in the mesh.
+Obviously, the authroization *could* be compromised if someone issues multiple worklaod certificates with the same Common Names using the same issuer, but that would indicate a deeper problem with an organization's cert management system/process (or the pki is compromised).

 ## Install Operators

 ```sh